leouchoa/cheatsheets/terraform/README.md

     - `terraform state list`: list resources being used.
     - `terraform state show resource_type.resource_name`: shows the current state of the resource.
+    - `terraform state pull`: pulls remote state metadata.
+- `terraform console`: gives access to console to evaluate expressions.
+  - attention: it will get information from you state.
+Meaning that if you don't have a state, you must run `terraform init` first or pull it from you remote backend.
+  - remember that variables are available at `var.variable_name`
+- `terraform workspace ...`:
+  - `terraform workspace new`: creates a new workspace in `./terraform.tfstate.d/`
+  - `terraform workspace select ws_name`: switches to desired workspace

 Important: take notice that the `terraform.tfstate` file might have sensitive information (e.g: aws credentials, secrets, etc.) and so you **must